Close

 Dr. Sabiha Anjum (Gynecologist/Obstetrician)

-Couples who are planning to start a family but are unable to conceive can now successfully do so through IVF (In Vitro Fertilization) in which the viable eggs retrieved from a woman’s ovaries are combined with sperms in a lab setting and then implanted back in her uterus.
+Couples who are planning to start a family but are unable to conceive can now successfully do so through IVF (In Vitro Fertilization), in which the viable eggs retrieved from a woman’s ovaries are combined with sperms in a lab setting and then implanted back in her uterus.
 As a woman undergoes IVF, her body can respond to the treatment, but there are some chances of side effects like cramping, spotting, and headaches.

 Is Cramping After IVF Normal?

 The occurrence of cramping during IVF is a temporary side effect for most patients which can be tackled by the use of a heating pad.
 Some may think of taking over-the-counter painkillers; however, we strictly recommend against it.
-It is always a good idea to consult your doctor before taking any painkillers so that it does not hamper the embryo implantation.
+It is always a good idea to consult your doctor before taking any painkillers so that it does not hamper embryo implantation.

 Do Fertility Drugs Cause Cramping?